On this page

 - must not attend the service

-- get tested as soon as possible.
+- should be tested for COVID-19 as soon as possible.

 For workers at the service